j3rrywan9/python3-study/systems/linux_internals/linux_kernel_development.md

 The third and final structure is the `namespace` structure, which is defined in `<linux/mnt_namespace.h>` and pointed at by the mnt_namespace field in the process descriptor.
 Per-process namespaces were added to the 2.4 Linux kernel.
 They enable each process to have a unique view of the mounted filesystems on the system - not just a unique root directory, but an entirely unique filesystem hierarchy.

+## The Block I/O Layer

+## The Process Address Space

+In addition to managing its own memory, the kernel also has to manage the memory of user-space processes.
+This memory is called the *process address space*, which is the representation of memory given to each user-space process on the system.
+Linux is a virtual memory operating system, and thus the resource of memory is virtualized among the processes on the system.
+An individual process's view of memory is as if it alone has full access to the system's physical memory.
+More important, the address space of even a single process can be much larger than physical memory.
+This chapter discusses how the kernel manages the process address space.

+### Address Spaces

+The process address space consists of the virtual memory addressable by a process and the addresses within the virtual memory that the process is allowed to use.
+Each process is given a *flat* 32- or 64-bit address space, with the size depending on the architecture.
+The term *flat* denotes that the address space exists in a single range.
+Modern virtual memory operating systems generally have a flat memory model and not a segmented one.
+Normally, this flat address space is unique to each process.
+A memory address in one process's address space is completely unrelated to that same memory address in another process's address space.
+Both processes can have different data at the same address in their respective address spaces.
+Alternatively, processes can elect to share their address space with other processes.
+We know these processes as *threads*.

+The process can access a memory address only in a valid memory area.
+Memory areas have associated permissions, such as readable, writable, and executable, that the associated process must respect.
+If a process accesses a memory address not in a valid memory area, or if it accesses a valid area in an invalid manner, the kernel kills the process with the dreaded "Segmentation Fault" message.

+### The Memory Descriptor

+The kernel represents a process's address space with a data structure called the *memory descriptor*.
+This structure contains all the information related to the process address space.
+The memory descriptor is represented by `struct mm_struct` and defined in `<linux/mm_types.h>`.

+#### Allocating a Memory Descriptor

+The memory descriptor associated with a given task is stored in the mm field of the task's process descriptor.
+(The process descriptor is represented by the task_struct structure, defined in `<linux/sched.h>`.)
+Thus, `current->mm` is the current process's memory descriptor.
+The `copy_mm()` function copies a parent's memory descriptor to its child during `fork()`.
+The `mm_struct` structure is allocated from the `mm_cachep` slab cache via the `allocate_mm()` macro in `kernel/fork.c`.
+Normally, each process receives a unique `mm_struct` and thus a unique process address space.

+Processes may elect to share their address spaces with their children by means of the `CLONE_VM` flag to `clone()`.
+The process is then called a *thread*.
+Recall from Chapter 3, "Process Management," that this is essentially the only difference between normal processes and so-called threads in Linux;
+the Linux kernel does not otherwise differentiate between them.
+Threads are regular processes to the kernel that merely share certain resources.

+In the case that `CLONE_VM` is specified, `allocate_mm()` is not called, and the process's `mm` field is set to point to the memory descriptor of its parent via this logic in `copy_mm()`:

+#### Destroying a Memory Descriptor

+#### The `mm_struct` and Kernel Threads

+Kernel threads do not have a process address space and therefore do not have an associated memory descriptor.
+Thus, the `mm` field of a kernel thread's process descriptor is `NULL`.
+This is the *definition* of a kernel thread -  processes that have no user context.

+This lack of an address space is fine because kernel threads do not ever access any user-space memory.

+### Virtual Memory Areas

+The memory area structure, `vm_area_struct`, represents memory areas.
+It is defined in `<linux/mm_types.h>`.
+In the Linux kernel, memory areas are often called *virtual memory areas* (abbreviated VMAs).

+The `vm_area_struct` structure describes a single memory area over a contiguous interval in a given address space.
+The kernel treats each memory area as a unique memory object.
+Each memory area possesses certain properties, such as permissions and a set of associated operations.
+In this manner, each VMA structure can represent different types of memory areas - for example, memory-mapped files or the process's user-space stack.

+#### VMA Flags

+The `vm_flags` field contains bit flags, defined in `<linux/mm.h>`, that specify the behavior of and provide information about the pages contained in the memory area.
+Unlike permissions associated with a specific physical page, the VMA flags specify behavior for which the kernel is responsible, not the hardware.
+Furthermore, `vm_flags` contains information that relates to each page in the memory area, or the memory area as a whole, and not specific individual pages.

+#### VMA Operations

+#### Lists and Trees of Memory Areas

+### Manipulating Memory Areas

+### Page Tables

+Although applications operate on virtual memory mapped to physical addresses, processors operate directly on those physical addresses.
+Consequently, when an application accesses a virtual memory address, it must first be converted to a physical address before the processor can resolve the request.
+Performing this lookup is done via page tables.
+Page tables work by splitting the virtual address into chunks.
+Each chunk is used as an index into a table.
+The table points to either another table or the associated physical page.

+In Linux, the page tables consist of three levels.
+The multiple levels enable a sparsely populated address space, even on 64-bit machines.
+If the page tables were implemented as a single static array, their size on even 32-bit architectures would be enormous.
+Linux uses three levels of page tables even on architectures that do not support three levels in hardware.
+(For example, some hardware uses only two levels or implements a hash in hardware.)
+Using three levels is a sort of "greatest common denominator" — architectures with a less complicated implementation can simplify the kernel page tables as needed with compiler optimizations.